 There’s the blue team, which works diligently to create secure, impenetrable hardware for automobility applications and the red team, whose mission is to destroy it.

-Within the last three years, founders Mitra Mirhassani and Ikjot Saini have garnered six accolades naming them leaders across Canada’s automotive, cybersecurity and tech sectors.
-Most recently, Mirhassani received the 2021 Donald S. Wood Leadership Award, bestowed by the Automotive Parts Manufacturers’ Association (APMA), for showing exemplary public leadership in Canada’s auto sector.
+Within the last three years, founders Mitra Mirhassani and Ikjot Saini have garnered six accolades naming them leaders across Canada’s automotive, cybersecurity, and tech sectors.
+Most recently, Dr. Mirhassani received the 2021 Donald S. Wood Leadership Award, bestowed by the Automotive Parts Manufacturers’ Association (APMA) for exemplary public leadership in Canada’s auto sector.

 “Hardware and software vulnerabilities could put personal information and vehicle safety in jeopardy,” Mirhassani says.

 She points to the recent microchip shortage in the auto sector as an example of a situation that can lead to hasty purchasing decisions from non-reputable sources.

 “Hardware or software Trojans can be inserted during manufacturing without us knowing they are there,” she says.
 “Transportation systems are especially susceptible to attacks from malicious actors due to the complexity, implementation costs, and lifecycles of equipment and platforms.”

 This global issue has led SHIELD to forge partnerships with leaders in Canadian manufacturing and international automotive cybersecurity, including APMA, Canadian Urban Transit Research and Innovation Consortium, Automotive Cybersecurity Research Group, and Autocrpyt, a South Korean entity that provides consultation to major original equipment manufacturers everywhere from Europe to Japan.